 OCDE MTSS SUMS Funding

-For the first two funding phases of the SUMS grant, the OCDE subcontracted with the Schoolwide Integrated Framework for Transformatiom (SWIFT) Technical Assistance Center at the University of Kansas and the Butte County Office of Education (Butte COE) to partner with the SUMS effort.
-The Butte COE will share professional learning resources through My Digital Chalkboard, as well as engage rural areas of the state to support their unique needs.
+For the first two funding phases of the SUMS grant, the OCDE subcontracted with the Schoolwide Integrated Framework for Transformation (SWIFT) Technical Assistance Center at the University of Kansas and the Butte County Office of Education (Butte COE) to partner with the SUMS effort.
+The Butte COE will share professional learning resources through My Digital Chalkboard, and engages rural areas of the state to support their unique needs.
 SWIFT is a technical assistance center that builds school capacity to support all students both academically and behaviorally.
 The SWIFT staff supports the SUMS grant by providing technical assistance and professional learning opportunities to participating LEAs.